elijahdanko/neo-gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 weight: 15
 title: "Theme Documentation - Advanced"
 date: 2020-05-06T21:29:01+08:00
-description: "Discover how to maximise Gokarna's potential"
+description: "Discover how to maximise NewGokarna's potential"
 tags: ["installation", "configuration", "markdown"]
 type: post
 ---

-Gokarna is an opinionated theme with a focus on minimalism and simplicity.
+NewGokarna is an opinionated theme with a focus on minimalism and simplicity.

 ## Content Types